matatk/agrip/audioquake/BUILD.md

     -   Shareware Quake data.
     -   Mindgrid sounds.
 -   Runs [PyInstaller](http://www.pyinstaller.org) to "freeze" the Python code (so that it runs like a normal executable, without requiring Python on the player's computer) and combine it with the engine binaries and all the data mentioned above.

-To run a build, the steps are as follows.

-1. If you are using Windows, ensure you've compiled the engine and QuakeC compiler, as above (you don't need to do this if they have not changed since the last build).
-2. On Mac or Windows, run `python3 build.py` to perform all the steps above and create the standalone application.

-There is a cleanup script (`clean.py`) to tidy things up (e.g. removing the compiled code and data files) so that the repo is